SamZorSec/Arilux_AL-LC0X/README.md

 # Alternative - Alternative firmware for Arilux LED controllers

 This is an alternative version of the [Alternative firmware] for Arilux LED Controllers with a few modifications and enhancements.
+This firmware has been partially tested with both OpenHAB and Home Assistance.
+- In OpenHAB both brightness, color ON/OFF will work because OpenHAB understands both HSB and RGB color model.
+- In Home Assistant brightness and ON/OFF will work.
+Note: RGB to HSB model needs to be added to the example of Home Assistant.

 Differences are between the original Arilux alternative firmware:
 - Only support for HSB